Venezuela’s Maduro offers to negotiate with opposition

 Russia has been one of Maduro's staunchest supporters, providing it with loans and weapons.

-A top Russian official said on Tuesday that there are expecting "problems" ahead of an upcoming payment on Russia's $3 billion loan.
+A top Russian official said on Tuesday that they are expecting "problems" ahead of an upcoming payment on Russia's $3 billion loan.

+Maduro refused to comment on reports last week that Kremlin-linked private military contractors have been dispatched to boost his security detail, saying he "cannot say anything about it."

 Comments